T. M. Lewin

-T. M. Lewin Shirtmaker, commonly known as TM Lewin, is a British online menswear retailer.
+TM Lewin Shirtmaker Limited, commonly known as T.M.Lewin, is a British menswear retailer.
 It was started in 1898 by Thomas Mayes Lewin who opened his first shop on London's Panton Street and later moved to Jermyn Street, renowned as a base for formal shirts.
 TM Lewin started out making shirts but later started to sell suits, outerwear, knitwear, jackets, chinos, ties and accessories for men.

-The company is headquartered in Farringdon, in the London Borough of Islington.
-By 2020, it had over 150 stores worldwide.
-TM Lewin went into administration on 30 June 2020, closing its 66 UK stores.
-Stonebridge Capital bought the company's assets in a pre-pack deal.

 History

 19th century

 The business was founded by Thomas Mayes Lewin on London's Panton Street in 1898, before moving to Jermyn Street in 1903.
-Lewin has been credited with popularising the modern, button-front shirt.
-Before that, men pulled shirts on over their heads.
+Lewin has been credited with helping to popularise the modern, button-front shirt.
+In the past, men had pulled shirts on over their heads.

 20th century

 During the 1900s, Thomas Mayes developed a reputation for design and quality among London's gentlemen.
 In 1903, Mr Lewin's “coat shirt” was described as a “novel idea” in London Opinion and Today.

 During World War I, TM Lewin supplied the RAF and British Army with uniform.

-TM Lewin was for a time a partnership between Thomas Mayes Lewin and Geoffrey James Lewin, operating from 39 Panton Street in London.
-Following retirement, the partnership was dissolved from 1 January 1938, the business continuing as TM Lewin and Sons Ltd.
+T.M.Lewin was for a time a partnership between Thomas Mayes Lewin and Geoffrey James Lewin, operating from 39 Panton Street in London.
+Following retirement, the partnership was dissolved from 1 January 1938, the business continuing as T.M.Lewin and Sons Ltd.

-In 1978, the McKenna family bought TM Lewin.
+In 1978, the McKenna family bought T.M.Lewin.
 In 1980, future MD Geoff Quinn joined, and helped grow the company so that it had its first £1m year in 1982.

 In 1993, the company started an early mail order facility and began moving production from its factory in Southend-on-Sea overseas into Europe.

 21st century

-2000 saw TM Lewin open its fifth store (at Ludgate Circus in London) and start testing its promotional offers, something that would become a defining characteristic of the brand.
+2000 saw T.M.Lewin open its fifth store (at Ludgate Circus in London) and start testing its promotional offers, something that would become a defining characteristic of the brand.
 It was also awarded the GQ magazine award for 5* shirt.

-In 2005, TM Lewin branched out from shirts and started making suits.
+In 2005, T.M.Lewin branched out from shirts and started making suits.
 In the same year, it supplied the ties for the London 2012 Olympic Bid and introduced the 4 for £100 deal.

-By 2011, TM Lewin had 99 stores and outlets in Great Britain, one in Northern Ireland and one in the Republic of Ireland.
-A year later, it launched its first store outside of Europe in Sydney, Australia.
+By 2011, T.M.Lewin had 99 stores and outlets in Great Britain, one in Northern Ireland and one in the Republic of Ireland.
+A year later, it launched its first store outside Europe in Sydney, Australia.
 Following a 2015 deal with Bain Capital, Sven Gaede took over as CEO in 2018.